Are you an LPC Associate and/or LMFT Associate looking for a LPC and/or LMFT Clinical Supervisor? Well, hello there, and welcome.

 - Have a place to provide counseling services.

-- State supervision contract and an individual contract with me outlining expectations.
+- State clinical supervision contract and an individual contract with me outlining expectations.

-- Release of information to consult with your previous supervisor, if applicable.
+- Release of information to consult with your previous clinical supervisor, if applicable.

 - Obtain professional liability insurance for a minimum of 1 million/3 million coverage.